Treating Tarsal Tunnel Syndrome Glastonbury

 Walk with Ease Again

 The Tarsal Tunnel is a region on the inner part of the ankle, just below the ankle bone (the “medial malleolus”).
-It’s formed by a thick ligament over the top and the bones of the ankle below.
+It’s formed by a thick ligament on top and the bones of the ankle below.
 The tunnel contains several tendons, blood vessels, and the Posterior Tibial Nerve.

-Similar to Carpal Tunnel Syndrome in the hand/wrist, Tarsal Tunnel Syndrome in Glastonbury, CT involves compression of the nerve that runs through the tunnel, in this case, the Posterior Tibial Nerve.
-The nerve can get squeezed by the tendons that also run through a tunnel alongside the nerve.
-When the nerve gets pinched or squeezed, it irritates the nerve, and that causes various symptoms.
-Learn more about treating tarsal tunnel syndrome in Glastonbury, CT on this page or contact the New England Stem Cell Institute today.
+Similar to Carpal Tunnel Syndrome in the hands/wrists, Tarsal Tunnel Syndrome (TTS) involves compression of the nerve that runs through the tunnel, which in this case is the Posterior Tibial Nerve.
+The nerve can get squeezed by the tendons that also run through a tunnel alongside it.
+When the nerve gets pinched or squeezed, it becomes irritated, and that causes various symptoms.
+Learn more about treating tarsal tunnel syndrome in Glastonbury on this page or contact the New England Stem Cell Institute today.

 What Causes Tarsal Tunnel Syndrome?